 Build interesting layouts

-- Text Blocks merge together when stacked.
-To break them apart, insert a Spacer Block between paragraphs.
+- Text Blocks merge when stacked.
+To separate them, insert a Spacer Block between paragraphs.

-- Regular Pages have optional layouts to get you started.
+- Layout Pages have optional, pre-designed layouts to get you started.

 - Use a Line Block to add a horizontal line between two paragraphs